Medicare Enrollment

 Medicare Part D Program Overview and History

-The cost of Medicare Part D prescription or Medicare Advantage plans
+The Cost of Medicare Part D Prescription or Medicare Advantage Plans

 It’s vital that you check with each Part D plan, as one plan may cover more than another plan.
 Some plans may not cover the prescriptions you need at all.